 Silk Wrap nails

-These are fabric wraps which are glued together in place in order to strengthen weak nails and grow out cracked nails.
-These wraps are usually made of silk, but some can also be created of linen, paper, or fiberglass.
+These are fabric wraps glued together to strengthen weak nails and grow out cracked nails.
+These wraps are usually made of silk, but you can also create some linen, paper, or fiberglass.

 Tips for Artificial Nails